renerocksai/sublime_zk/README.md

 4. Add the URL of this repository `https://github.com/renerocksai/sublime_zk` into the panel that appears at the bottom of the window and press `Enter`.
 5. Use the Command Palette and run **Package Control: Install Package** and search for `sublime_zk` from the list of available packages.
 Select it and press `Enter` to install the package.
 6. You can keep your packages up to date by running **Package Control: Upgrade Package** from the Command Palette.

+**Note:** If you're on _macOS_ and have troubles installing through package control as described above, please see [this issue](https://github.com/renerocksai/sublime_zk/issues/50#issuecomment-377724551) for a fix.

 **Note**: I'm still awaiting a go from package control.
 Once this has gone through, you will be able to use package control like this: